joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/29/health/mosquitoes-malaria-strategies-house.html?searchResultPosition=6

 **Unleashing a New Weapon on the Mosquito: A Mosquito**\
-`Scientists have found a way to inject a bacteria into mosquitoes that neutralizes deadly viruses they carry.`\
+`Scientists have found a way to inject a bacteria into mosquitos that neutralizes deadly viruses they carry.`\
 https://nytimes.com/interactive/2023/09/29/health/mosquitoes-wolbachia-disease-viruses.html?searchResultPosition=7

 **Insecticides Can’t Stop These Mosquitoes.
 Now What?**\